PaulIsenberg/FWIP_Venture/README.md

 #### Questions We Hope to Answer

-With machine learning techniques we would want to know:
- - What attributes lead to a startup success?
+With machine learning techniques we would want to know what attributes lead to a startup success?
-With analysis and visualization we would like to find out what does it take to be successful?
 Are there any correlations with:
     - Age of Startup
     - Education level
     - Location